 We are the ladies of the Mommy Between the Sheets panel.
 The panel was described as Let’s talk about sex, mommy’s new body and keeping it spicy in marriage, post delivery and beyond.
 Childbirth can greatly impact a woman’s body, image, and esteem.
 Learn how to re-engage, reinvigorate, and reconnect with your sexual identity and partner, in addition to embracing your mind, body, and soul.

 I don’t know what I was saying but my facial expression was hilarious.
 Our panel was freaking incredible and not just because I was on it.
 We went there, nothing was off limits.
 I wasn’t sure if our audience would be receptive to our chatter but they were all the way in with us.
 I did not know this ladies prior to our panel but we worked well together.
 We were open and honest, that is the first step.

 Society wants us to believe that women should not enjoy intimacy like our partners.
 Wrong!
-We talked about loving your new body after giving birth, healthy sex after sexual assault, getting creative to make it fun with the likes of sex toys such as this suction cup dildo and many more toys for you as well as him!
-How you should go about having the tough conversation with your partner to let them know your insecurities, getting your kids out of your bed, sexy moves, similar to what you’ve probably seen on sites like Nu-Bay.
-Find your new favorite porn tube in Nu-Bay if you’re interested to learn more.
-You can do to entice your partner while doing everyday household task like cooking, and so much more.
+We talked about loving your new body after giving birth, healthy sex after sexual assault, getting creative to make it fun.
+How you should go about having the tough conversation with your partner to let them know your insecurities, getting your kids out of your bed, sexy moves, what you can do to entice your partner while doing everyday household tasks like cooking, and so much more.